alesbrelih/docker-networking/README.md

 ]
 ```

-We see that subnet is:
+We can see that its subnet is:

 ```
     "Subnet": "172.23.0.0/16",
 ```

-Inspect `ip a` of `ifconfig` to find correct interface:
+Now use `ip a` or `ifconfig` to find the network interface which has the same subnet:

 ```bash
 ┌──(root㉿kali)-[/home/ales/personal/docker-networking]